Updated 6 March, 2022Convict contractor John Stewart at Portsea: Convicts & Salt

 1758: General Evening Post, London, announces the marriage of 'Rev. [Richard] Goodere of Wanstead and Miss Vanderstegen' [Hannah, by elimination].

-The son of John Stewart and Amelia V., John Henry Stewart, (died 1838 and married to Sarah Desborough [daughter of Henry Desborough died 1829 at Clapham, of the British Post Office]), seems to have been connected with salt production.
+The son of John Stewart and Amelia V., John Henry Stewart, (died 1838 and married to Sarah Desborough [daughter of Henry Desborough died 1829 at Clapham, of the British Post Office]), seem also to have been connected with salt production.

-And in fact, Peter Dickson’s related researches on the debt-collecting activities of the estate of John Stewart, often done by Mathew Ridley, in turn unearth a great number of colonial names for Virginia and Maryland, the names of a great number of Patriots and Loyalists as well as American debt collectors.
+There are particularly to be noted, the names of American debt collectors.
 All these people existed and they need to be explained.
 US historians then, in particular, seem destined to jettison any tendencies to Triumphalist (Revolutionary) History and to adopt, perhaps, a view that convict transportation could also usefully be seen as a variety of Anglo-American maritime history.

 Dan Byrnes (as at May 2019).

 Andrew Reid: There is a will for one Andrew Reid who died in Charleston, South Carolina in early 1782 while it was still in British hands.
-He clearly has property in Britain (unspecified) but there was an inventory of his British assets in 1784.
-This, too, is in the archives but not accessible remotely at present (frustrating, as it may come to nothing but…).
+(It was perhaps Reid who helped forge the original link between convict contracting and salt production, as it was Reid who gave or sold such rights to John Stewart.)
+Reid clearly had property in Britain (unspecified) but there was an inventory of his British assets in 1784.
+This, too, is in the archives but not accessible remotely at present - which is frustrating …).
 He names a son, James, under 21 but no other relations or connections; where this James may have ended up, who knows?

 The will of Reid’s partner in buying saltings around Portsmouth, Vice-Admiral John Campbell [d.1791] is interesting.
 His wife had clearly died so is not mentioned by name, but they appear to have adopted a girl who took the surname Campbell.
 However, he appointed two of the same executors as Duncan Campbell - Dr David Pitcairn and his brother William, so he clearly moved in the same circles.